New Orleans Style Bananas Foster

 Flambe with Rum

-So I ended up using one of those long nosed fire starters and had no problem igniting the rum to flame the bananas.
+I used one of those long-nosed fire starters and had no problem igniting the rum to flame the bananas.

-Please be careful whenever you are cooking with alcohol and although I don’t think you will need one for this recipe, it makes sense to always have a small fire extinguisher in the kitchen just in case you ignite more than the bananas.
+Please be careful whenever you cook with alcohol.
+Although I don’t think you will need one for this recipe, it makes sense to always have a small fire extinguisher in the kitchen just in case you ignite more than the bananas.

 The flames burn off most of the alcohol in the rum and leave a wonderful flavor.